 Annual Provident Fund returns are required, and they must be submitted by April 30 of each year.
 The two forms required to submit an annual Provident Fund return are Form 3A and Form 6A.
 The Provident Fund is a social security system which was introduced to encourage employees to save and to help them in their retirement.
 Every month, both the company and the employee make contributions to the PF.

-Compliance Calendar for the Month of August 2025 As we step into August 2025, it’s important for businesses, professionals, and…
+Compliance Calendar for the Month of September 2025 As September 2025 approaches, it’s essential for businesses, professionals, and individual taxpayers…

 Leave a Comment